firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 ## Missing Attributes

-If the syntax is correct, the creation of a payment resource will be successful.
+If the JSON syntax is correct, the payment resource will be created successfully.
 You can then send the payment by creating a submission resource.
-Invalid data will cause the submission to fail, resulting in a `delivery_failed` status.
+However, invalid data may cause the payment submission to fail, resulting in a `delivery_failed` status.

 To check the status of the submission, you can use the fetch call for the submission resource itself, you can use audits to see the entire history of the resource, or you can subscribe to the creation event of submission resources to receive a notification whenever a new submission resource is created.